Procurement of high-strength and accurate parts

 The high pressure die casting process is one of the most important casting methods in the modern casting technology.
 It has perfect requirements for an efficient production of accurate casting parts with a high surface quality.

 High pressure die casting is a casting method without a model and a permanent tool.
 Therefore it is perfect for large series or the mass production.
 Due to small series concepts it is possible to cast small and medium quantities commercially efficient in high pressure die casting.
 Normally the parts are made of alloys from zinc, aluminium and magnesium because of the low melting temperatures.

 Due to the development of the materials it is possible nowadays to cast parts which are made in high pressure die casting with temperatures above 1000°C. This significant share of casting parts are based on a copper alloy.
 One example as a material for these copper based alloys is silicon tombac.
 By alloying with zinc a solid solution with high strength develops.
 Usually it is called brass, but if the copper share is above 80% it is called tombac.
 When you additionally alloy with silicon it is possible to achieve an even better strength.
 The resulting mechanical characteristics are similar to the ones of stainless steel.

+Die castings are produced on die casting machines.
+Die casting machines consist of a type of press with a fixed and moving platen in which the two die halves are installed.
 Under extreme pressure (approx. 1000 bar) it just takes milliseconds to shoot the liquid metal in the steel tool.
 There it solidifies in a few seconds and results in a cast part that is nearly finished.
 High pressure die casting parts are made on high pressure die casting machines.
 In these machines is a type of press, which consists a steady and an agile fixing plate is.
 To prevent the tool halves from bursting, the press gets locked by a mechanical toggle lever with 4000t.